merkle-team/stack/README.md

 ### Download

-Install a helper script in `/usr/local/bin/stack` which makes it so you can run Stack like a normal executable without having to provide all the `docker run` flags explicitly.
+Install a helper script in `/usr/local/bin/stack` which installs a shim so you can run Stack like a normal executable without having to provide all the `docker run` flags explicitly.

 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/warpcast/stack/refs/heads/main/install.sh)"